 "Oh, how wonderful.
-You two will be life long friends, like her mother and I -- unless, are you dating?
-After all, you are her escort."
+You two will be life-long friends, like her mother and I - unless, are you dating?"

-"Dad, have you seen my escort?"
+"Dad, have you seen my date?"
 Lily whispered as he walked past her to join Petunia.
 The ceremony was about to start.

 Everyone within ten feet of Petunia jumped at her voice.
-Lily's father hastily made his way to Petunia before she began breathing fire at her bridesmaid's.
+Lily's father hastily made his way to Petunia.
 Lily sent Petunia an exasperated look she didn't see - her wedding veil had fallen off her head and she was crouching over in her overly puffy white wedding dress to retrieve it.

 Honestly.
 Could Petunia be anymore of a pain on her own wedding day?

-He had been sitting with Eva Stansburg, but her husband came back from the bathroom, and asked if he would mind moving to a different seat- there weren't anymore seats left for him in that row.
+He had been sitting with Eva Stansburg, but her husband came back from the bathroom, and asked if he would mind moving to a different seat.
 So, James got up and moved, only being able to squeeze into a seat on the very back row because all of the guests had arrived by now - the wedding would be starting soon.

-The doors at the back of the church opened and three girls (wearing matching dresses) started walking down the aisle slowly, a bloke at their arm.
-One of them was Lily, he noticed, as she passed him.
+The doors at the back of the church opened and three girls wearing matching dresses started walking down the aisle slowly, a bloke at their arm.
+He noticed one of them was Lily as she passed him.
 He watched her for moment before leaning out into the aisle slightly.
-"Lily!
-Hey Lily!"

 James grinned as an embarrassed Lily tried to act as though she had not just stopped in the middle of the aisle, holding up a little girl with a basket of flowers, a boy with rings on a pillow, and the bride herself.
 James turned to a short, bald-headed man standing next to him.